 Hostel Celica’s claim to fame is that it originally housed an Austro-Hungarian military prison.
 The structure served as a penitentiary from 1892 until Slovenia’s independence in 1991.

 Artists quickly flocked to the deserted prison, and the surrounding military barracks.
-This area now forms Metelkova, a community formed by squatting artists and creatives to share their work and passion.
+This area now forms Metelkova, a creative community formed by squatting artists, musicians, and writers.

 Following years of resistance and several demolition attempts, Metelkova and plans for Hostel Celica finally gained the city’s official approval in 2001.
 A planning committee invited artists from around the globe to renovate the cells, and Hostel Celica welcomed its first guests in 2003.